 Summary

 The Alén Space TOTEM Software Defined Radio (SDR) is a flight-proven software defined radio system suitable for communication nanosatellites.
-TOTEM operates in commonly-used nanosatellite frequency bands using Xilinx's Zynq-7000 SoC with an embedded Linux and programmable logic.
-It also includes a wide frequency range transceiver and can be reconfigured in-orbit.
+TOTEM operates in commonly-used nanosatellite frequency bands using Xilinx's Zynq-7020 SoC with embedded Linux and programmable logic.
+It also includes a wide frequency range transceiver and can be reconfigured in orbit.

 Key features